-Accident Description: F.R. was driving a 2012 Honda Civil and his wife in the passenger seat.
-They were traveling eastbound in the number two lane on Chandler Boulevard approaching Dobson Road.
-F.R. signaled to change lanes into the number 3 lane.
-So he could make a right hand turn onto southbound Dobson Road.
-Before he was able to change lanes however, the at-fault driver changed from the number three lane into the lane F.R. was traveling in, colliding with F.R.’s vehicle and causing heavy damage.
+On April 30, 2016, F.R. was driving a 2012 Honda Civic with his wife in the passenger seat.
+They were traveling eastbound in the number two lane on Chandler Boulevard approaching Dobson Road in Chandler, Arizona.
+F.R. signaled to change lanes into the number 3 lane so he could make a right hand turn onto southbound Dobson Road.
+Before he was able to change lanes however, the at-fault driver changed from the number 3 lane into the lane F.R. was traveling in, colliding with F.R.’s vehicle and causing heavy damage.

 Chandler Police Department responded to the accident and conducted an investigation.
 Chandler Police interviewed F.R. and the at-fault driver.
-The at-fault driver told the police that someone told him wrong path.
-Because he was talking to his passenger and made the lane change without properly looking.
+The at-fault driver told the police that because he was talking to his passenger he made the lane change without properly looking.
 The at-fault driver was cited as a result of the investigation.
 Neither vehicle needed to be towed from the scene as both vehicles were still able to be driven.
 F.R. and his wife refused medical care at the scene of the accident.

-Medical Treatment: Four days after the collision as F.R.’s pain and discomfort persisted, he presented to AZ Spine Disc and Sport where he got treatment for with strain of muscle, fascia and tendon at neck, sprain of ligaments of cervical spine, strain of muscle and tendon of back wall, sprain of ligaments of thoracic spine, strain of muscle and tendon of front wall, sprains of ribs, strain of muscle, and tendon of lower back, sprain of ligaments of lumbar spine, other muscle spasm, segmental and somatic dysfunction of cervical spine, segmental and somatic dysfunction of thoracic spine, segmental and somatic dysfunction of ribs, segmental and somatic dysfunction of lumbar spine and segmental and somatic dysfunction of pelvis.
+Four days after the collision, as F.R.’s pain and discomfort persisted, he presented to AZ Spine Disc and Sport where he got treatment for muscle strain of the fascia and tendon at the neck, sprain of ligaments of the cervical spine, strain of muscle and tendon of back wall, sprain of ligaments of the thoracic spine, strain of muscle and tendon of front wall, sprain of ribs, strain of muscle and tendon of lower back, sprain of ligaments of lumbar spine, other muscle spasms, segmental and somatic dysfunction of the cervical spine, segmental and somatic dysfunction of the thoracic spine, segmental and somatic dysfunction of the ribs, segmental and somatic dysfunction of the lumbar spine and segmental and somatic dysfunction of the pelvis.

-Client’s Car Insurance: F.R. had car insurance through Kemper Insurance, but the policy was liability only.
-The police was therefore did not seek additional compensation as a result of this accident.
+F.R. had car insurance through Kemper Insurance, but the policy was liability only.
+The policy therefore did not seek additional compensation as a result of this accident.